neekey/webdriverNode/readme.md

 ##Attention!

-Note that I am rewrite `webdriverNode` with branch `Reconstruction`, which will be much more power and stable.
+Note that I am rewrite `webdriverNode` with branch `[Reconstruction](https://github.com/neekey/webdriverNode/tree/Reconstruction)`, which will be much more powerful and stable.

+Please checkout branch `Reconstruction` if you are intersted.

 ##install